Amazon shipped over 5 billion items with Prime in 2017

 Amazon Prime has grown stateside in 2017, as well.
 A third-party estimate from Consumer Intelligence Research Partners, released a few months ago, said that 63 percent of Amazon customers are now Prime members, and that Prime had grown to 90 million U.S. Prime members.

 While we don’t know the official number of Prime members worldwide, we do know that the number of “new paid members” in 2017 is at least more than 20 million.
-This is because Amazon reported “tens of millions” new paid Prime members in Q4 2016 – a number which Amazon confirmed to mean 20 million.
+This is because Amazon reported “tens of millions” of new paid Prime members in Q4 2016 – a number which Amazon confirmed to mean 20 million.

 -